hackclub/some-assembly-required/guide/writing-code/registers.md

   jmp .placeToJump
 ```

 In this case, the program would change the program counter so that it points to the line `.placeToJump`, leading the next line of instruction run to be the line at `.placeToJump`.
-When compiled to machine code, `.placeToJump` would be a specific address in the RAM with the next instruction.
+When compiled to machine code, `.placeToJump` would be a specific address in the memory with the next instruction.

 ## The Stack Pointer